The Deep End of the Ocean (film): Production

-According to a small behind-the-scenes booklet featured on the DVD release, the film began production on October 27, 1997 and was predominantly shot in Los Angeles.
+According to a small behind-the-scenes booklet featured on the DVD release, the film began production on October 27, 1997, and was predominantly shot in Los Angeles.
 Oprah Winfrey was considered for the role of Det.
 Candace "Candy" Bliss before Whoopi Goldberg was cast.
-Coincidentally, the novel in which this movie is based was the very first book selected by Winfrey to be discussed on Oprah's Book Club in 1996.
+Coincidentally, the novel on which this movie is based was the very first book selected by Winfrey to be discussed on Oprah's Book Club in 1996.

-Alternate ending and re-shoots

-A different ending was filmed which tested poorly with audiences who felt it was too grim.
-Despite being the original ending of the book, not to mention Michelle Pfeiffer's preferred ending, the studio opted for the more conventional happy ending.
-Extensive rewrites and re-shoots caused the film to be delayed from its planned fall 1998 release to spring of 1999.
+The original ending of the book, which was Michelle Pfeiffer's preferred ending, was filmed but was received poorly by test audiences who felt it was too grim.
+This prompted the studio to go for a more conventional happy ending, which resulted in the film being pushed back from a planned 1998 Fall release to Spring 1999.

 Release

 The film was theatrically released on March 12, 1999.

 Reception

-The Deep End of the Ocean holds a rating of 43% on Rotten Tomatoes, and a score of 45 on Metacritic, indicating mixed reviews.
+The Deep End of the Ocean holds an approval rating of 42% on review aggregator website Rotten Tomatoes, based on 36 reviews, with an average rating of 5.8/10.
+The film has a weighted average score of 45 out of 100 on Metacritic, based on 28 critics, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 In The New York Times, Janet Maslin praised the director and lead actress but criticised the music: "With a fine, impassioned performance from Michelle Pfeiffer as the story's raw-nerved heroine, the film moves beyond the detective-story aspects of its material to concentrate on what kind of shock waves batter a family after an event like this...
 Grosbard mercifully avoids melodrama.
 And he paces the film so simply and determinedly that its early scenes are like a string of picture postcards, each one depicting a new phase of the family's ordeal.
 Only when the film seeks tidy resolution for a tangled set of problems does this restraint seem overwhelmed by the complexity of the situation.
 But the only real false notes are musical ones, from a score by Elmer Bernstein that turns familiar and trite when the film does not."

 In Variety, Emanuel Levy praised all aspects of the film: "Michelle Pfeiffer and Treat Williams give such magnetic performances that they elevate the film way above its middlebrow sensibility and proclivity for neat resolutions...
 In the first reel, Pfeiffer is brilliant as an anxious mother consumed with finding her lost son.
 Dominating scene after scene, she conveys anguish and guilt in an all-out performance that ranks with her best...
 Coming from the theater, Grosbard has always coaxed strong performances from his handpicked casts, but Deep Ends technical sheen places this outing at the top of his oeuvre.
 Stephen Goldblatt's clean lensing, Elmer Bernstein's evocative score, Dan Davis' crafty production design, Susie DeSanto's authentic costumes and, particularly, John Bloom's fluent editing serve as models for efficient storytelling, representing mainstream cinema at its best."